Vehicle registration plates of Singapore: Personalised registrations

-To date, vanity plates or such a scheme has not been introduced, as it would further encourage the use of private vehicles which contradicts the efforts by the state in discouraging the usage of private vehicles.
+To date, vanity plates or such a scheme has not been introduced, as it would understandably bear similarities with neighbouring Malaysian plates.
+Also, it would further encourage more private vehicles to be bought and registered with vanity plates as personal choice, which contradicts the efforts by the state in discouraging the usage of private vehicles.
+With the limitation in having vanity plates, some owners have opted to have personalised text on their number plate frames instead.